sidebase/nuxt-auth/README.md

           if (!session) {
             return { status: 'unauthenticated!' }
           }
-          return { status: 'authenticated!', text: 'im protected by an in-endpoint check', ...session }
+          return { status: 'authenticated!', text: 'im protected by an in-endpoint check', session }
         })
         ```

 There's more supported methods in the `useSession` composable, you can create [universal-application-](https://v3.nuxtjs.org/guide/directory-structure/middleware) and [server-api-middleware](https://v3.nuxtjs.org/guide/directory-structure/server#server-middleware) that make use of the authentication status and more.
-All of this is documented below.
+All of this is [documented below](#documentation).

 ## Features